mishushakov/dialogflow-web-v2/README.md

 Open `config.js` and change the `gateway` variable to your Dialogflow Gateway URL.
 If you don't know, what Dialogflow Gateway is, please read the docs one more time, because you have missed something out

-Hint: the Dialogflow Gateway URL is always your google cloud project id + `.gateway.dialogflow.cloud.ushakov.co`.
-If you have troubles finding it, make sure you connected your Agent to the Gateway, then visit the [console](https://dialogflow.cloud.ushakov.co/console/), click on "Manage" and copy the Gateway URL
+Hint: the URL for [Dialogflow Gateway Hosted by Ushakov](https://dialogflow.cloud.ushakov.co) is always your google cloud project id + `.gateway.dialogflow.cloud.ushakov.co`.
+If you have troubles, make sure you connected your Agent to the Gateway, then visit the [console](https://dialogflow.cloud.ushakov.co/console/), click on "Manage" and copy the Gateway URL

 Example